The occurrence of surface tension gradient discontinuities and zero mobility for Allen-Cahn and curvature flows in periodic media: Introduction

 The results of Moser and Bangert concern graphical energies modeled on the Dirichlet energy.
 In more recent years, variational problems with more of a geometrical flavor have been shown to possess the same basic structure.
 Caffarelli and de la Llave \cite{CdlL2001} extended the basic existence results of Aubry-Mather theory to surface energies like those considered here.
 There has also been considerable interest in diffuse interface energies, including contributions by many authors.
 For references and connections to the work of Moser and Bangert, see the book of Rabinowitz and Stredulinsky \cite{RSbook} and the expository paper by Junginger-Gestrich and Valdinoci \cite{JGV09}.

-Chambolle, Goldman, Novaga \cite{GCN} studied the effective energy for the sharp interface model, giving a precise characterization of the continuity properties in terms of the existence (or not) of gaps in the corresponding laminations by plane-like solutions.
-They also gave specific examples where the effective surface tension has discontinuities at every direction satisfying a rational relation.
-Ruggiero \cite{Ruggiero04} and Pacheco and Ruggiero \cite{PachecoRuggiero} showed that gaps in the lamination at every direction are generic in two dimensions in the $C^1$ norm and $C^{1,\beta}$ norm, respectively.
-Our result \tref{generic} shows that the gap phenomenon is generic in higher dimensions as well, at least for the rational directions, but only in the uniform norm.
-It would be interesting to obtain a similar genericity result for all directions satisfying a rational relation or, even better, all directions.
+Chambolle, Goldman, Novaga \cite{GCN} studied the effective energy for the sharp interface model, giving a precise characterization of the differentiability properties in terms of the existence (or not) of gaps in the corresponding laminations by plane-like solutions.
+They also gave specific examples where the effective surface tension has gradient discontinuities at every direction satisfying a rational relation.
+Ruggiero \cite{Ruggiero04} and Pacheco and Ruggiero \cite{PachecoRuggiero} showed that media with gaps in the lamination at every direction are residual (i.e.\ they form a dense $G_{\delta}$ set) in two dimensions in the $C^1$ and $C^{1,\beta}$ norms, respectively.
+Our result \tref{generic} shows that the gap phenomenon is residual in higher dimensions as well, at least for the rational directions, but only in the uniform norm.
+It would be interesting to obtain a similar result for all directions satisfying a rational relation or, even better, all directions, and in stronger topologies.

 An analogous connection between gaps in the laminations by plane-like solutions and surface tension regularity has not yet been established in the case of diffuse interfaces, see \cite{variationaleinstein,cflv} for partial results in this direction.